xvik/dropwizard-guicey/src/doc/docs/guide/bindings.md

 ```

 !!! important
-    It is required to use qualifier `@Config` for interface binding (to avoid acciden binding clashes).
+    It is required to use qualifier `@Config` for interface binding (to avoid accidental binding clashes).
     There is a **deprecated** bundle option `.bindConfigurationInterfaces()`, which enables direct
     interfaces bindings without qualifier (feature remains for compatibility, prefer qualified interfaces bindings).